 The Coronavirus threat has reached unprecedented levels of exposure on a global scale.
-In some shape or form, everyone has been affected, be it the closing of schools or small businesses, economic impacts, dangers to health, and so on.
+In some shape or form, everyone has been affected.
+Whether it’s the closing of schools or small businesses or impacts to health.
 When it comes to cybersecurity, where there’s fear, there’s malware.

 Right now, we’re dealing with misinformation and uncertainty on large scales regarding the virus.
 Because of this, threat actors are utilizing this confusion to launch dangerous spear phishing attacks.
 Third-parties are also developing scam websites and domains on a daily basis.
 It’s estimated these websites are numbering in the thousands.
-There are legitimate websites found within the domains, but they’re far and few between, suffocated by the downpour of dangerous ones.
+There are legitimate websites found within the domains, though are outnumbered by fraudulent ones

 Some individuals are now working from home too, which increases their chances of coming across these scam attempts.

 The websites operate by containing the phrase “coronavirus” in their domain main.
 The content varies, but typically offers fraudulent things like vaccines, medication, and loans regarding the virus.

 Mobile User Attacks

 Fraudulent web domains and fake emails aren’t the only problems haunting the digital space.
 Attacks on mobile devices are also common through fake apps and other fraudulent messages.

 Among one of the most prolific attack types are phishing scams.
 We’ve discussed in general what phishing attacks are: deceptive emails attempting to appear friendly or official in an attempt to steal user information.